co-cart/co-cart/NEXT_CHANGELOG.md

 Instead the user session data is returned during any cart request and passes the required information to HTTP Header so it can be cached client-side.

 ## Deprecations and Replacements

+There are many deprecations made with this release but nothing that should affect you unless you were using certain functions directly within your code.
+Here is a list of the most important ones.

 - Legacy API that extended `wc/v2` when CoCart was only a prototype.
 - Session cookie is now reverted back to original WooCommerce session cookie.